jerolba/jfleet/README.md

 Some common annotations which are not unsupported are: [@GeneratedValue](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/GeneratedValue.java), [@OneToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/OneToMany.java), [@ManyToMany](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/ManyToMany.java), [@JoinColumns]() and [@JoinTable](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/JoinTable.java).

 These annotations, and many configuration properties in _supported_ annotations, are ignored mainly because has no effect o meaning in the purpose and limitations of JFleet.
-If you find a relevant annotation or property to be included create an issue.
+If you find a relevant annotation or property which could be included create an issue.

 ### BulkInsert configuration

-Load Data and Copy methods are based on serializing to a _CSVlike_ StringBuilder a batch of rows, and when serialized information reach a limit of chars, flush it to the database.
+[Load Data](https://dev.mysql.com/doc/refman/5.7/en/load-data.html) and [Copy](https://www.postgresql.org/docs/9.6/static/sql-copy.html) methods are based on serializing a batch of rows to a _CSVlike_ StringBuilder, and when serialized information reach a limit of characters, flush it to the database.
 Depending on the available memory and the size of each row you can tune this limit.

 In the JDBC batch insert method you can configure the numbers of rows of each batch operation.